J. D. Holman House

-The J. D. Holman House is a historic residence in Ozark, Alabama.
+The J. D. Holman House is a historic residence in Ozark, Alabama, United States.
 One of the most elaborate Neoclassical homes in the Wiregrass Region, it was built in 1912–13 for Jesse DeCosta Holman, a prominent local merchant.
 The house was listed on the National Register of Historic Places in 1982.

 History

 Holman, a native of Ozark, began in the livestock business in the 1890s by selling a mule belonging to his father.
 The business flourished, and allowed him to invest in other enterprises, including a cotton mill (one of the first in Southeast Alabama) and a Buick dealership.